RutgersCodingBootcamp/RUT-SOM-VIRT-DATA-PT-03-2021-U-C/02-Homework/14-Interactive-Web-Visualizations/README.md

   * If you are curious about CORS, you can read the [included guide](CORS/CORS.md) for more information.

-  * From the homework directory, run `python -m http.server` in your console/terminal.
+  * From the homework directory, run `python -m http.server` in your CLI.
 Navigate to `localhost:8000` to show that files are being served from the server, and no CORS error is returned.

   * <b>The file`index.html` must be at the directory where `python -m http.server` is run.</b>